aws-samples/aws-lambda-clickhouse/README.md

 1. [S3 GET requests](https://aws.amazon.com/s3/pricing/).
 Data transfer between a Lambda function and Amazon Simple Storage Service (S3) within the same AWS Region is free.
 1. [Data Transfer Out](https://aws.amazon.com/ec2/pricing/on-demand/#Data_Transfer) from AWS Lambda to the client.
 This includes only query execution results, but not the source data.

 The overall price depends on the volume of data, the number and type of queries.
-What's important, there's no other cost besides S3 storage when no queries are run.
+What's important, there are no other costs besides S3 storage when no queries are run.

 The cost to deploy the sample and run several queries on provided test data should be under 1$ per month.